 Justin McGuirk is a writer and curator based in London.
-He is the chief curator at the Design Museum and the director of Future Observatory, a new national programme supporting design research in achieving the UK’s environmental goals.
-In a diverse career, he has edited magazines, been a newspaper critic, founded a digital publishing imprint and curated high-profile exhibitions.
+He is the director of Future Observatory, the national design research programme for the green transition, established by the Design Museum in partnership with the Arts and Humanities Research Council.
+He is also the former chief curator of the Design Museum, where he oversaw the exhibitions programme for eight years and curated or co-curated numerous exhibitions, including Fear and Love (2016), California: Designing Freedom (2017), Charlotte Perriand: The Modern Life (2021) and Waste Age (2021).
+In a diverse career, he has edited magazines, been a newspaper critic (the Guardian), founded a digital publishing imprint (Strelka Press) and curated critically acclaimed exhibitions.
 In 2012 he was awarded the Golden Lion at the Venice Biennale of Architecture for an exhibition he curated with Urban Think Tank.
 He was also the founding Head of the Design Curating and Writing MA at Design Academy Eindhoven.
 He has lectured at universities and conferences around the world, and his writing has appeared in the New Yorker, the Guardian, e-flux and numerous art and design journals.
 He is the author or editor of several books, including Radical Cities: Across Latin America in Search of a New Architecture (Verso, 2014).

 This website is something of a graveyard for old writing.
 Anything after 2015 is elsewhere.